platformsh/platformsh-docs/sites/platform/src/increase-observability/metrics/dedicated-generation-3.md

 Metrics graphs for the MySQL service container show CPU, RAM, and disk allocation and usage across all hosts.
-The persistent disk has been configured in the [services configuration](../../add-services/_index.md) as 24.55&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [services configuration](../../add-services/_index.md) as 24.55 GB, while the temporary disk is 3.99 GB by default.

 ![All of the metrics for the MySQL container](/images/metrics/mysql-container-gen3.png)